RGTechPro/tdd_sum/README.md

 ## Development Approach

 Followed TDD strictly - wrote failing tests first, made them pass with minimal code, then refactored.
 Each feature went through the red-green-refactor cycle.

+**🎯 IMPORTANT: The core TDD implementation is in `lib/domain/services/string_calculator.dart` - this is where all the main kata logic lives!** All tests in `test/string_calculator_test.dart` drive this implementation.

 The clean architecture separation means: